-The most wonderful time of the year can be magical for many of us, but it isn’t always that wonderful for everyone.
+The most wonderful time of the year is not so wonderful for many people.
 All of the cheer and celebration that comes with the holidays can be especially difficult for people who are grieving or just not in their best place.
-It can be easy to let the fear of saying or doing the wrong thing get in the way of showing up for someone, but it doesn’t have to be complicated or a grand gesture to make a big difference.
+It can be easy to let the fear of saying or doing the wrong thing get in the way of showing up for someone.
+And it doesn’t have to be a grand gesture to make a big difference.

-Here are 10 simple but meaningful ways to be there for someone who’s struggling this holiday season.
+Here are some simple but meaningful ways to be there for someone who’s struggling this holiday season.

 Bring them something they love